willquill/dnd-vaelith-tir/README.md

 For example, my domain is `rakara.net`, so I created an A record pointing the `vaelith-tir` subdomain in the `rakara.net` domain to the public IP of my Linode host.

+### Post-Deployment

+If you put your own subdomain for the server_name in `docker/config/swag/nginx/proxy-confs/bookstack.subdomain.conf` before deploying to Linode, then the proxy is already configured correctly.

+But if you didn't do that, then it's going to be using my subdomain (`vaelith-tir`), so you'll need to edit that file and then run `docker restart swag`.

+If you only have `bookstack.subdomain.conf.sample` in that path (you are missing `bookstack.subdomain.conf`), then something went wrong and you will need to follow these nginx conf steps:

+#### NGINX Conf

-After deployment, you will need to SSH into your new Linode host and run the following command, replacing `vaelith-tir` with the name of your subdomain if your subdomain is not `bookstack`:
+SSH into your new Linode host and run the following command, replacing `vaelith-tir` with the name of your subdomain if your subdomain is not `bookstack`:

-`sed -i 's/bookstack./vaelith-tir/g' /root/config/swag/nginx/proxy-confs/bookstack.subdomain.conf.sample`
+`sed -i 's/bookstack./vaelith-tir./g' /root/config/swag/nginx/proxy-confs/bookstack.subdomain.conf.sample`

 Followed by: